FabienD/docker-stack/README.md

 # The docker Stack

-This project is composed of a collection of usefull docker-compose files and a cli tool to manage them.
+This project is composed of a collection of usefull docker-compose files for web developpers.
+This project will provide a cli to manage the stack (NOT YET IMPLEMENTED).

 ---